 Research play theory and methods, applying these to a multi-disciplinary design scenario.
 Work in teams to develop original activities, games and scenarios that provide engaging, interactive experiences.
 Final projects can take any form, from a board game to live action role play or a game show - whatever is required to explore play and solve the design challenge.

-Prerequisite: 75 credits at 300 level from CoCA.
+Prerequisite: 75 credits at 300 level from College of Creative Arts

 Creative Ecologies